“Nasdaq” contradicts “Wall Street” indicators, and rose 0.4% in a week

 The Congressional Budget Office said the United States faced a “significant risk” of defaulting on its obligations in the first two weeks of June if it did not raise its debt ceiling.

-Bill Adams, chief economist at Bank of Comerica, said the larger-than-expected drop in consumer sentiment in May is a possible reflection of Americans’ concerns about the debt ceiling debate that threatens the “essential building block” of the US financial system.
+Bill Adams, chief economist at Bank of Comerica, said the larger-than-expected drop in consumer sentiment in May is a possible reflection of Americans’ concerns regarding the debt ceiling debate that threatens the “essential building block” of the US financial system.

 • regional banks

-In the world of regional banks, “Bac West” shares fell by 2.9% after the bank announced a sharp decline in deposits last week.
+In the world of regional banks, “Bac West” shares fell by 2.9% following the bank announced a sharp decline in deposits last week.
 BNC lost nearly 1%, and Zionis closed down 1.1% as well.

 Meanwhile, Thursday’s “weaker-than-expected” wholesale price data failed to shield investors from persistent deflationary fears, especially as a handful of stocks continued to move the market.